 - Liferay seeks to ensure that the index is properly synced between cluster nodes through Cluster Link for versions of the product which are designed for internal index replication.
-Liferay Support will provide guidance on configuring a distributed index for these products (e.g. Liferay Portal EE).
+Subscription Services will provide guidance on configuring a distributed index for these products (e.g. Liferay Portal EE).

-- Installing and configuring third-party indexing solutions which do not replicate their index through Cluster Link (e.g., SOLR, Elasticsearch) is the responsibility of the customer unless the customer has purchased an Enterprise Search subscription.
+- Installing and configuring third-party indexing solutions which do not replicate their index through Cluster Link (e.g., SOLR, Elasticsearch) is the responsibility of the customer unless the customer has purchased a Liferay Enterprise Search subscription.

 - Liferay does not test the compatibility of clustered third-party indexing solutions.
-As long as coherence is maintained by the external application and Liferay is able to interact with the application as a single unit, the product should operate without loss of functionality.
-If any issues pertaining to a clustered indexing solution are reported, Support will only test and verify those issues in a single node environment.
+As long as coherence is maintained by the external application and the product is able to interact with the application as a single unit, then the product should operate without loss of functionality.
+If any issues pertaining to a clustered indexing solution are reported, Subscription Services will only test and verify those issues in a single node environment.

 Shared File Store

-- Liferay seeks to ensure that all the file stores listed in the portal.properties file can be configured to access a shared file store location, and Liferay Support will provide guidance on that configuration.
+- Liferay seeks to ensure that all the file stores listed in the portal.properties file can be configured to access a shared file store location, and Subscription Services will provide guidance on that configuration.

-- File systems used by the File System or Advanced File System stores must support concurrent requests and file locking.
+- In order for File System or Advanced File System to operate correctly files system must support concurrent requests and file locking.

-- The installation and configuration of a shared file store location is the responsibility of the customer.
-For more information regarding file store locations please see the Interoperable Technologies policy.
+- The installation and configuration of a shared file system location is the responsibility of the customer.
+For more information regarding file system locations please see the Interoperable Technologies policy.

 Please see the Integrated Technology Compatibility Matrix.

-If you have purchased the Enterprise Search offering please see the Enterprise Search policy.
+If you have purchased the Liferay Enterprise Search offering please see the Liferay Enterprise Search policy.

 - Liferay seeks to ensure that indexable assets found within the product are correctly indexed by the product, that the search framework functions correctly, and that the search portlet is able to access and retrieve results from the index.

-- Liferay will resolve any issues found within the search framework and search portlets.
+- Liferay seeks to resolve any issues found within the search framework and search portlets.

-- Liferay will resolve any issue found in a third-party search platform if the issue is a result of an out-of-the-box integration and it prohibits a feature intended to be released with the product.
+- Liferay seeks to resolve any issue found in a third-party search platform if the issue is a result of an out-of-the-box integration and it prohibits a feature intended to be released with the product.

-- Liferay Support will provide guidance on the configuration and deployment of the search portlet, search facets and utilizing search syntax.
+- Subscription Services will provide guidance on the configuration and deployment of the search portlet, search facets and utilizing search syntax.

-- Liferay Support will provide guidance on the configuration of the product in regards to enabling the product to integrate with a compatible remote search platform.
+- Subscription Services will provide guidance on the configuration of the product in regards to enabling the product to integrate with a compatible remote search platform.

 - Any issues discovered in the third-party library impacting features not intended to be released with the product are the responsibility of the third-party vendor to resolve and at the discretion of the customer.